30 years update

 Alas humans at scale are a liquid.
 You have to manage them like a liquid.
 We spill everywhere.
 A large group desperately wants to be a mess.
 Just like NYC wants to become a forest.

-In NYC the fire marshal is a sacred figure of total power.
-This is why we don’t have so much death.
-You have to go with it.
-They can set an equilibrium.
-Meaning I’d have to wait for three or four hundred people to leave.
+In NYC the fire marshal—the whiteshirt—is a sacred figure of total power.
+They are why we don’t have as much death as we used to.
+They have the power to set the human flow: No bodies in until there are bodies out.
+There must have been three hundred people in front of me, and hundreds more behind me—meaning I’d have to wait for three or four hundred people to leave.

 Or leave myself.
+Which would make room for someone else to move up in the line.
 Ah well.
 No social validation for me.
 My friend got me a copy of the event magazine.
 I’m the foreword.
 Mayor Bloomberg is the afterword.
 So there you go.
 Paul Ford and Michael Bloomberg, bookends to 30 years of NYC tech.
-That’s diversity for you.

 No bars down that far east on Maiden Lane so we bailed to Brooklyn.
 After a drink, just one, I took a car home.

-The thing I left out of the foreword—because it would have been very off topic—is that eventually this all will become the Anthropocene discontinuity, a few inches of plasticy rock in the geological record.
+The thing I left out of the foreword, and out of the piece I wrote before this—because it would have been very off topic—is that, even if the city will outlast the tech industry, the odds are incredibly good that, eventually this all will become the Anthropocene discontinuity, an inch of plastic-y rock in the geological record.
+Even the base of the Brooklyn Bridge will be subducted into the folding earth.
+Unless we tesseract the city, geology will have its way, and that is how it goes.
 I think constantly about that.
-The world craves to turn us into something very thin and mineral.
+The train tunnel is just a stack of geologic eons through which we push our little bodies.
+Far-future scientists, finding our bones, may prefer to study ferns.
+Anniversaries are sweet—even ones where you can't go upstairs—but the world craves to turn us into something very thin and mineral.
 At some level you need to welcome it.

 Loading...